icme/cme193/web/index.md

 ## Format

-This short course runs for four weeks of the quarter (starting 1/15) and is offered each quarter during the academic year.
+This short course runs for four weeks of the quarter and is offered each quarter during the academic year.

 Lectures will be interactive using [Jupyter Notebooks](http://jupyter.org/) with a focus on learning by example, and assignments will be application-driven.